 The remaining vehicles were used for propaganda video images.
 I think that it was a happy vehicle.
 The appearance seems to be a strong, photogenic tank.
 It is exactly a paper tiger.
 But I like this characteristic tank.

 This camouflage painting is the marking of the Norwegian invasion unit.
 Although there was no instruction of the pasting place of the nationality mark in the manual, perhaps this is OK.
 This Neubau-Fahrzeug is a German gray base, so the white nationality mark suits well.

 Umm, it’s incoherent weathering.
 The weathering interferes with the camouflage of Red-Brown, I guess it was a bit more modest.
 Well, Red-Brown is also a color that looks wrong as dirt… But, that is playing the role of camouflage painting properly.

 The red-brown camouflage pattern is so dirty that I cannot recognize it much.
 Just wondering, nearby looking of the heavy weathering feels overdoing, a distance of about 50cm, it seems not so much uncomfortable.

 Neubau-Fahrzeug was a type of AFV that I had never made so it was particularly fun to assemble.
 I could paste decals beautifully.
-It was more exciting as it was unusual to make it for a long time, but since Neubau-Fahrzeug injection kits are released from various manufacturers now, there are many tank modelers who have made it.
+It was more exciting as it was unusual to make it for a long time, but since Neubau-Fahrzeug injection kits are released from various manufacturers now, many tank modelers have made it.